ctsrc/toy_transaction_engine/README.md

 7. A frozen account is also still able to dispute, resolve and chargeback.

-Assumption 4 requires some explanation: According to the spec, the dispute process goes transaction -> dispute -> resolve -> chargeback.
+Assumption 4 requires some explanation: According to the spec, the dispute process goes down one of two possible paths; transaction -> dispute -> resolve, or transaction -> dispute -> chargeback.
 The chargeback, which is the final state of a dispute, says that funds that were held have now been withdrawn.
 Meanwhile, if the transaction under dispute was itself a withdrawal, and with assumption 3 in mind, we are not able to "unwithdraw" money that has been withdrawn.